Policies, Fees, and FAQs

 4) We meet between 9am-3pm on weekdays

-Therapy works best when we’re both refreshed and ready to work.
+Therapy works best when we’re both refreshed.

 6) Sessions are $290 / “therapy hour” (45-50 minutes)